ibm-cloud-docs/apps/mngapps.md

 </strong>
 </dt>
 <dd>
-Your app is not running.
+Your app isn’t running.
 The red icon indicates that the app is started, but no instance is running.
 </dd>
 </dl>